anohbajhd/anohbajhd.github.io/content/posts/jenkins.md

 **Jenkins** is an open-source automation tool written in Java.
 It helps developers build, test, and deploy their software automatically, making **Continuous Integration (CI)** and **Continuous Delivery (CD)** possible.

+> **CI** Automatically building and testing code whenever changes are pushed.
+> **CD** Automatically deploying/releasing the code to production or staging.

+Together, CI/CD makes your workflow faster, safer, and hands-free.

 In simple terms:
 > Jenkins watches your code and runs jobs (like building or testing) whenever you push changes — saving you tons of manual work.